With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 What types of bleeding are there and why do they occur?

-There are many classifications of this pathological condition, and experts teach them all.
-However, we are interested in the division of bleeding into varieties, first of all, from a practical point of view.
-For the successful provision of first aid, the following classification is relevant.
+Classifications of this pathological condition a lot and experts teach them all.
+However, we are interested in dividing bleeding into types, first of all, from a practical point of view.
+The following classification is important for successful first aid.
 It shows the types of bleeding depending on the nature of the damaged vessel.

 Arterial bleeding

-It comes from arteries containing oxygenated blood flowing from the lungs to all organs and tissues.
-This is a serious problem, since these vessels are usually located deep in the tissues, close to the bones, and situations when they are injured are the result of very strong influences.
-Sometimes this type of bleeding stops on its own, since the arteries have a pronounced muscular membrane.
-When such a vessel is injured, the latter spasms.
+It comes from the arteries containing oxygenated blood flowing from the lungs to all organs and tissues.
+Makes up serious problem, since these vessels are usually located deep in the tissues, close to the bones, and situations where they are injured are the result of very strong impacts.
+Sometimes this type of bleeding stops on its own, since the arteries have a pronounced muscular layer.
+When such a vessel is injured, the latter goes into spasm.

 Venous bleeding